jpalvarezb/meditation-from-text/README.md

 5. **Post-Processing**: Audio alignment and dynamic sound mixing
 6. **Delivery**: Signed URL generation for secure audio streaming

+Note on development: in dev (ENV!=prod) the final mix is written to `backend/assets/audio/output/` and served by the frontend via `/output/<file>.mp3`.
+In production, artifacts are stored in GCS and served via signed URLs.

 ## Development

 ### Running Tests